github Self-Hosted Runners on AWS CodeBuild

 With the connection established, we now create our CodeBuild Project following the steps from the AWS documentation here

 The key thing that enables our integration is the WORKFLOW_JOB_QUEUED event trigger.
-This will trigger the codebuild project from these events within your GitHub repo.
+This will trigger the codebuild project from these events within your github repo.

-Reference your CodeBuild Project in GitHub Actions
+Reference your CodeBuild Project in github-actions

-Now, back over in GitHub, we just need to update our runs-on
+Now, back over in github, we just need to update our runs-on value to trigger our CodeBuild Project.

 name: Hello World